vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-18-ielts-academic-writing-overview.md

 ---

 <aside>
-💡 This note is based on the Official Guidance of IELTS Academic Writing.
+This note is part of my collection of proposed lessons for self-learning English.
+The contents of this note are based on the Official Guidance of IELTS Academic Writing.
+Further information about the IELTS Academic Writing Test can be found [here](https://www.ielts.org/for-test-takers/test-format).
 </aside>

 1. The IELTS Academic Writing test is meticulously designed to evaluate a wide range of writing skills, including how well you